areumhan0423/Google-Data-Analytics-/README.md

 <img width="528" alt="Picture 14" src="https://github.com/areumhan0423/Google-Data-Analytics-/assets/158506119/afe46359-1297-45a4-861f-c44f0ed1727b">

 Overall, in contrast to the frequency graphs above, membership users took almost half of the trip duration than casual users.
-In every time frame, membership users remained relatively steady keeping their journey around 11-12minutes.
+In every time frame, membership users remained relatively steady keeping their journey around 11-12 minutes.
 Whereas casual users’ rides varied from a minimum of 15 minutes to a maximum of 29 minutes.

 Casual users' ride duration fluctuated since spring and decreased slightly from October to the end of 2023.
 The bigger variation was similarly observed on the day of the week average.
 When members were using bikes slightly more from Friday to Sunday, casual riders had their lowest point on Wednesday and went up until the weekend and made their way down from Monday.
-Both of users have shown their lowest duration in the early hours; 4 -6am was the quietest hour.
+Both of users have shown their lowest duration in the early hours; 4 -6 am was the quietest hour.
 Then casual users’ records went up steeply from the morning onward to the noon and gradually decreased to the afternoon hour and remained still.

 This can support the previous findings about the users that members would use the service more likely for their commute purposes considering this, and casual users made their journey outside of rush hour to travel for more assorted and personal purposes.